THCA in North Carolina

 Current legal status

 THCA from hemp is legal in North Carolina.
-The state has not enacted restrictions targeting THCA specifically, and it is sold alongside other hemp-derived cannabinoids.
+The state has not enacted restrictions targeting THCA specifically, and it is sold alongside other hemp-derived cannabinoids under SB 455 / S.L.
+2022-32.

 Federal Law Change — November 12, 2026